chainsawriot/totervogel/README.md

 The goal of totervogel is to detect malicious twitter accounts using Benford’s Law.

-Please refer to Golbeck (2015) and Golbeck (2019) for more details.
+Please refer to Golbeck (2015) and Golbeck (2019) for more details about the analysis of first significant digits.
+For the analysis of last significant digits, please refer to Dlugosz & Müller-Funk (2009)

 1. Golbeck, J. (2015).
 Benford’s law applies to online social networks.
     PloS one, 10(8), e0135169. doi: